 Vendor management systems may be classified into different types based on the vendor operation for which they are used.
 For example, vendor data management systems are concerned with the updating and maintenance of the vendor database.
 A brief look at the different types of vendor management systems:

-this system takes care of the enrollment and registration steps to get new vendors on board and grant access and permissions to each vendor.
+This system takes care of the enrollment and registration steps to get new vendors on board and grants access and permissions to each vendor.

-the identification and mitigation of vendor-related risks like information security, financial stability, delivery time, etc. is done by the vendor risk management system.
+The identification and mitigation of vendor-related risks like information security, financial stability, delivery time, etc. are done by the vendor risk management system.